Providers

 When you create a FeatureFlags layer, the provider is automatically initialized using setProviderAndWait.
 This ensures the provider is ready before any flag evaluations:

-// Provider is initialized when layer is provided
+// Provider is initialized when layer is provided (blocking)

 program.provide(Scope.default >>> FeatureFlags.fromProvider(provider))